isomerpages/isomerpages-govtech/_products-and-services/business/trans-grant.md

     <!-- <td rowspan="5">NTU</td> -->
     <td>Supreme Court and State Courts</td>
     <td>Intelligent Case Retrieval System for Singapore Judiciary</td>
-    <td>Utilize AI tools that understand the case details and do research by trawling through the case repositories and identifying points of law, relevant precedents and possible outcomes to guide judges.
+    <td>Utilise AI tools that understand the case details and do research by trawling through the case repositories and identifying points of law, relevant precedents and possible outcomes to guide judges.
 Tool should also provide possible outcomes to potential litigants prior to filing their case.</td>
   </tr>
    <tr>
     <td>MND</td>